scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-* Voor gebruikers op Ubuntu 17.04, moet u GConf installeren, kunt u dit doen door te voeren van de volgende opdrachten en vervolgens de computer opnieuw op te starten:
+* For users on Ubuntu 17.04, you will need to install GConf - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo apt-get install libgconf-2-4
     ```

-## <a name="version-144"></a>Versie 1.4.4
+## <a name="version-144"></a>Version 1.4.4
 10/15/2018

 ### <a name="hotfixes"></a>Hotfixes
-* De Azure Resource Management API-versie is teruggedraaid om de blok kering van Azure-gebruikers van de Amerikaanse overheid ongedaan te maken. [#696](https://github.com/Microsoft/AzureStorageExplorer/issues/696)
+* The Azure Resource Management API Version has been rolled back to unblock Azure US Government users. [#696](https://github.com/Microsoft/AzureStorageExplorer/issues/696)
-* Het laden van kringvelden CSS-animaties te verminderen de hoeveelheid GPU die worden gebruikt door de Storage Explorer nu gebruiken. [#653](https://github.com/Microsoft/AzureStorageExplorer/issues/653)
+* Loading spinners are now using CSS animations to reduce the amount of GPU used by Storage Explorer. [#653](https://github.com/Microsoft/AzureStorageExplorer/issues/653)

 ### <a name="new"></a>Nieuw
-* Externe resource-bijlagen, bijvoorbeeld voor SAS-verbindingen en emulatoren, is aanzienlijk verbeterd.
-U kunt nu het volgende doen:
+* External resource attachments, such as for SAS connections and emulators, has been significantly improved.
+Now you can:
-   * Pas de weergavenaam van de resource die u wilt toevoegen. [#31](https://github.com/Microsoft/AzureStorageExplorer/issues/31)
+   * Customize the display name of the resource you are attaching. [#31](https://github.com/Microsoft/AzureStorageExplorer/issues/31)
-   * Koppelen aan meerdere lokale emulators met behulp van verschillende poorten. [#193](https://github.com/Microsoft/AzureStorageExplorer/issues/193)
+   * Attach to multiple local emulators using different ports. [#193](https://github.com/Microsoft/AzureStorageExplorer/issues/193)
-   * Gekoppelde resources toevoegen aan Snelweergavetoegang. [#392](https://github.com/Microsoft/AzureStorageExplorer/issues/392)
+   * Add attached resources to Quick Access. [#392](https://github.com/Microsoft/AzureStorageExplorer/issues/392)
-* Storage Explorer biedt nu ondersteuning voor voorlopig verwijderen.
-U kunt:
+* Storage Explorer now supports Soft Delete.
+U kunt het volgende doen:
-   * Configureer een beleid voor voorlopig verwijderen met de rechtermuisknop op het knooppunt van de Blob-Containers voor uw opslagaccount.
+   * Configure a Soft Delete policy by right-clicking on the Blob Containers node for your Storage account.
-   * Voorlopig verwijderde weergeven blobs in de Blob-Editor door te selecteren ' Active en blobs verwijderd ' in de vervolgkeuzelijst naast de navigatiebalk.
+   * View soft deleted blobs in the Blob Editor by selecting "Active and deleted blobs" in the dropdown next to the navigation bar.
-   * Voorlopig verwijderde blobs ongedaan.
+   * Undelete soft deleted blobs.

-### <a name="fixes"></a>Oplossingen
+### <a name="fixes"></a>Fixes
-* De actie "CORS-instellingen configureren" is niet meer beschikbaar is op Premium Storage-accounts omdat Premium Storage-accounts bieden geen ondersteuning voor CORS. [#142](https://github.com/Microsoft/AzureStorageExplorer/issues/142)
+* The "Configure CORS Settings" action is no longer available on Premium Storage accounts because Premium Storage accounts do not support CORS. [#142](https://github.com/Microsoft/AzureStorageExplorer/issues/142)
-* Er is nu een Shared Access Signature-eigenschap voor SAS-Services die zijn gekoppeld. [#184](https://github.com/Microsoft/AzureStorageExplorer/issues/184)
+* There is now a Shared Access Signature property for SAS Attached Services. [#184](https://github.com/Microsoft/AzureStorageExplorer/issues/184)
-* De actie 'Standaard Toegangslaag ingesteld' is nu beschikbaar voor Blob- en GPV2-Storage-accounts die zijn vastgemaakt aan Snelweergavetoegang. [#229](https://github.com/Microsoft/AzureStorageExplorer/issues/229)
+* The "Set Default Access Tier" action is now available For Blob and GPV2 Storage accounts that have been pinned to Quick Access. [#229](https://github.com/Microsoft/AzureStorageExplorer/issues/229)
-* Soms mislukt Storage Explorer om weer te geven van klassieke opslagaccounts. [#323](https://github.com/Microsoft/AzureStorageExplorer/issues/323)
+* Sometimes, Storage Explorer would fail to show Classic Storage accounts. [#323](https://github.com/Microsoft/AzureStorageExplorer/issues/323)

 ### <a name="known-issues"></a>Bekende problemen
-* Bij het gebruik van emulators, zoals Azure Storage-Emulator of Azurite, moet u deze luistert voor verbindingen op hun standaardpoorten.
-Anders pas Opslagverkenner weer verbinding te maken met.
+* When using emulators, such as Azure Storage Emulator or Azurite, you will need to have them listen for connections on their default ports.
+Otherwise, Storage Explorer will not be able to connect to them.
-* Als u Visual Studio voor Mac en ooit een aangepaste AAD-configuratie hebt gemaakt, is het wellicht niet mogelijk om aan te melden.
-Verwijder de inhoud van het probleem te omzeilen, ~ /.
-IdentityService/AadConfigurations.
-Als u in dat geval heeft niet de blokkering opheffen u, stuur een reactie op [dit probleem](https://github.com/Microsoft/AzureStorageExplorer/issues/97).
+* If you use VS for Mac and have ever created a custom AAD configuration, you may be unable to sign-in.
+To work around the issue, delete the contents of ~/.IdentityService/AadConfigurations.
+If doing so does not unblock you, please comment on [this issue](https://github.com/Microsoft/AzureStorageExplorer/issues/97).
-* Azurite is nog niet volledig geïmplementeerd alle Storage-API's.
-Als gevolg hiervan kunnen er onverwachte fouten of problemen bij het gebruik van Azurite voor opslag.
+* Azurite has not yet fully implemented all Storage APIs.
+Because of this, there may be unexpected errors or behavior when using Azurite for development storage.
-* In zeldzame gevallen kan de focus structuur ophalen vastgelopen op Snelweergavetoegang.
-Registreer de focus, kunt u Alles vernieuwen.
+* In rare cases, the tree focus may get stuck on Quick Access.
+To unstick the focus, you can Refresh All.
-* Uploaden vanaf uw OneDrive-map werkt niet vanwege een fout in NodeJS.
-De fout is opgelost, maar nog niet is geïntegreerd in Electron.
+* Uploading from your OneDrive folder does not work because of a bug in NodeJS.
+The bug has been fixed, but not yet integrated into Electron.
-* Wanneer die gericht is op Azure Stack, mislukken bepaalde bestanden als toevoeg-blobs uploaden.
+* When targeting Azure Stack, uploading certain files as append blobs may fail.
-* Na het klikken op 'Annuleren' voor een taak, duren het even voor die taak annuleren.
-Dit komt doordat we het werkings filter voor annuleren gebruiken dat [hier](https://github.com/Azure/azure-storage-node/issues/317)wordt beschreven.
+* After clicking "Cancel" on a task, it may take a while for that task to cancel.
+This is because we are using the cancel filter work around described [here](https://github.com/Azure/azure-storage-node/issues/317).
-* Als u de verkeerde PINCODE/Smartcard-certificaat kiest, moet u opnieuw opstarten om Opslagverkenner besluit vergeet.
+* If you choose the wrong PIN/Smartcard certificate, then you will need to restart in order to have Storage Explorer forget that decision.
-* Naam wijzigen van blobs (afzonderlijk of in een nieuwe naam blob-container) behoudt niet momentopnamen.
-Alle andere eigenschappen en metagegevens voor blobs, bestanden en entiteiten blijven behouden tijdens een naam.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* Hoewel Azure Stack momenteel geen bestandsshares ondersteunt, wordt een knooppunt bestandsshares nog steeds wordt weergegeven onder een gekoppelde storage-account van Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* De Electron-shell die door de Storage Explorer heeft problemen met sommige hardwareversnelling GPU (graphics processing unit).
-Als u Storage Explorer is een leeg (leeg) hoofdvenster weergeven, kunt u proberen Storage Explorer starten vanaf de opdrachtregel en GPU-versnelling uitschakelen door toe te voegen de `--disable-gpu` schakelen:
+* The Electron shell used by Storage Explorer has trouble with some GPU (graphics processing unit) hardware acceleration.
+If Storage Explorer is displaying a blank (empty) main window, you can try launching Storage Explorer from the command line and disabling GPU acceleration by adding the `--disable-gpu` switch:

     ```
     ./StorageExplorer.exe --disable-gpu
     ```

-* Voor Linux-gebruikers, moet u voor het installeren van [.NET Core 2.0](https://docs.microsoft.com/dotnet/core/linux-prerequisites?tabs=netcore2x).
+* For Linux users, you will need to install [.NET Core 2.0](https://docs.microsoft.com/dotnet/core/linux-prerequisites?tabs=netcore2x).
-* Voor gebruikers op Ubuntu 14.04, moet u ervoor zorgen GCC is bijgewerkt: dit kan worden gedaan door te voeren van de volgende opdrachten en vervolgens de computer opnieuw op te starten:
+* For users on Ubuntu 14.04, you will need to ensure GCC is up-to-date - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test